AMCP Antitrust Guidelines

-Academy meetings must be conducted in a manner that avoids the fact or appearance of conduct which may violate the antitrust laws.
-The Academy must assure that certain subject areas are not discussed at Academy meetings and that no illegal agreements are reached or carried out through the organization.
-This memorandum summarizes the standards of conduct and legal restraints which must be observed at Academy meetings to protect against violations of the antitrust laws.
+Discussions at AMCP meetings and its online and other platforms, including but not limited to AMCP Collaborate (“AMCP Platforms”), must be conducted in a manner that avoids the fact and appearance of conduct which may violate the antitrust laws.
+As such, certain subject areas are not permitted to be discussed on AMCP Platforms.
+These guidelines summarize the standards of conduct and legal restraints which must be observed on AMCP Platforms to protect against violations of the antitrust laws.

 PROHIBITED SUBJECT AREAS: AVOIDING POTENTIAL ANTITRUST LIABILITY

-Each Academy member has the responsibility in the first instance to avoid raising improper subjects for discussion.
-Academy members are encouraged to familiarize themselves with their own company's or organization's guidelines and to abide by them.
+Each person participating on an AMCP Platform (a “Platform Participant”) has the responsibility in the first instance to avoid raising improper subjects for discussion.
+Each Platform Participant is further encouraged to be familiar with their own company's or organization's guidelines and to abide by them.

-Discussion of or activities and programs relating to the subjects set forth below are improper and should not be permitted.
-To discuss or engage in conduct on these topics at Academy meetings could lead to an understanding or agreement expressly made or implied which would subject the Academy and individual members to legal liability under the antitrust laws:
+Discussion on the subjects set forth below are improper and are not permitted on any AMCP Platform.
+Further, engaging in prohibited conduct as described below is contrary to AMCP policy and is not permitted on any AMCP Platform.
+To discuss or engage in conduct on these topics at AMCP meetings could lead to an understanding or agreement (express or implied) which may subject AMCP and Platform Participants to legal liability under the antitrust laws:

-• Encouraging boycotts, exclusions of products/services or "refusals to deal" with individuals, companies or governmental entities
+- Encouraging or participating in boycotts, exclusions of products/services or "refusals to deal" with individuals, companies, or governmental entities

-• Subjects that could be viewed as fostering unfair practices involving advertising, standardization, certification/accreditation
+- Discussing subjects that could be viewed as fostering unfair practices involving advertising, standardization, and certification/accreditation

-• Limitations on individuals or organizations that would result in restricting their ability to engage in a business or business practice or inappropriately exclude them from participation in association activities
+- Placing or seeking to place limitations on individuals or organizations that would result in unfairly restricting their ability to engage in a business or business practice or inappropriately exclude them from participation in association activities

-• An individual company's product or service offerings including design, characteristics or pricing information; specific sales, distribution, marketing and R & D plans; confidential product/service or product/service development strategies
+- Sharing information on an individual company's product or service offerings, including design characteristics or pricing information; specific sales, distribution, marketing and R & D plans; and confidential product/service or product/service development strategies

-Note: Do not discuss or exchange information on the subject areas described above at social gatherings or "rump" meetings incidental to Academy-sponsored meetings, even in jest.
+Note: Do not discuss or exchange information on the subject areas described above on any AMCP Platforms, including without limitation social gatherings or "rump" meetings incidental to AMCP-sponsored meetings, even in jest.

 PERMISSIBLE SUBJECT AREAS

-In general, discussion of or activities and programs relating to the following subjects are proper and permitted.
+In general, discussion of or activities and programs relating to the following subjects are proper and permitted on AMCP Platforms.

 • Reporting and exchanging information on general industry or professional developments, concerns and economic trends